Remembering Soul Asylum’s Karl Mueller – A Musician, A Fighter

 32489526c6d74508e6815f681ac64c1d

-A decade after his passing from esophageal cancer, the loss of co-founding member and bass player of ’90s Alternative Rock band Soul Asylum, Karl Mueller, is still felt not only through the group, but their many fans as well.
+A decade after he passed from esophageal cancer, the loss of co-founding member and bass player of ’90s Alternative Rock band Soul Asylum, Karl Mueller, is still felt not only through the group but their many fans as well.
 At just forty-one years of age, Mueller was young and in the prime of his life.
-Born Karl Herman Mueller on July 27th, 1963 in Minneapolis, Minnesota, Mueller’s love of music began at a young age, buying his first bass guitar for just one-hundred dollars.
+Born Karl Herman Mueller on July 27th, 1963 in Minneapolis, Minnesota, Mueller’s love of music began at a young age, buying his first bass guitar for just one hundred dollars.
 From then on, Mueller dedicated his time to learning his craft, and by the time he was an adult, his life was devoted to music.
 In 1981, the band that would become Mueller’s driving force, Soul Asylum, began its origins as a group called Loud Fast Rules when it was co-founded by himself, vocalist/guitarist Dave Pirner, and guitarist Dan Murphy.

 Say_what_you_will_clarence